jpikl/mmvv/docs/reference/rew-x.md

 </div>
 </div>

 Multiple expressions are run in parallel and their output is combined.
-The excution runs until one of the expressions no longer produces any output.
+The execution runs until one of the expressions no longer produces any output.

 ```sh
 rew x '{seq}. {tr -d aeiou | upper}'